Skip to content

 Symphony Hall, Boston, MA

-• Sophie Wang portrait holding violin
+• Sophie Wang headshot holding violin

 Community Chamber Concert - Fenway Center, Boston